crepusidiem123/cse15l-lab-reports/lab_report_3.md

 <img width="856" alt="image" src="https://user-images.githubusercontent.com/130092052/236887048-a5afb034-ce5d-46fa-ac67-40eed9c86af9.png">

 * "-r": Search for the pattern recursively in all files under the specified directory.
 (Advised by ChatGPT)
+> Could be useful when we want to search for all the files under a directory, whilst being lazy to type out all the paths to each file.

 `grep -r "chapter 11" technical/911report/`